nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 * learn how to use MAP to profile an MPI code
 * learn how to interpret MAP profiling data

-## Introduction to profiling parallel codes

-Parallel profiling tools provide information about how much time is spent in different parts of your code by different threads/processes.
-There are two major ways to collect profiling data:
- * *sampling*: data are statistically harvested during run time to determine which parts of the code are most time consuming.
-This is useful for identifying the hotspots in a code (see [profiling](01-profiling.md)).
- * *tracing*: records the activity of instrumented parts of the code in time.
-This is useful to determine what each thread and process is doing at a particaular point in time.
-Tracing can reveal load balancing issues or the communication patterns of an MPI program.

-MAP can be used both for sampling and tracing.

-## Choosing your test case

-Choose your profiling case carefully, making sure:
-* it runs in a short time.
-Due to a possible large overhead from MAP (especially for tracing experiments), the program could run significantly slower than normal.
-* but the run time should not be too short as this could affect the accuracy of the sampling statistics
-* ensure the test case is representative of a production run

-**Note:** keep in mind, that with shortened computation time, the initialisation and finalisation steps may become dominant.

 ## MAP profiler